Algorithmic Contract Types Unified Standards. A taxonomy and standard for financial contracts.

 a set of two keys: public verification key and private signing key.
 These keys are used to process and approve transactions within the blockchain.

-a distributed database that is operated in a decentralized manner by multiple nodes across numerous locations.
+a distributed database operated in a decentralized manner by multiple nodes across numerous locations.

 the smallest unit of ada, equivalent to one millionth of one ada.
 A lovelace is to ada what a satoshi is to bitcoin.

 the live blockchain that has been deployed and is in operation.
 Assets held on the mainnet hold value as opposed to assets on a testnet that do not hold value.

 a domain-specific programming language (DSL) that is built on top of Plutus functionality.
 Marlowe can be used for financial purposes.
 There is a friendly Marlowe playground - an environment where non-technical users can easily execute smart contracts prewriting specific conditions.